John Adams: Quasi-War

 Federalists pressured Adams to appoint Hamilton, who had served as Washington's aide-de-camp during the Revolution, to command the army.
 Distrustful of Hamilton and fearing a plot to subvert his administration, Adams chose Washington without consulting him.
 As a condition of his acceptance, Washington demanded that he be permitted to appoint his own subordinates.
 He wished to have Henry Knox as second-in-command, followed by Hamilton, and then Charles Pinckney.
 On June 2, Hamilton wrote to Washington stating that he would not serve unless he was made Inspector General and second-in-command.
 Washington conceded that Hamilton, despite holding a rank lower than Knox and Pinckney, had, by serving on his staff, more opportunity to comprehend the whole military scene, and should therefore outrank them.
 Adams sent Secretary of War James McHenry to Mount Vernon to convince Washington to accept the post.
 McHenry put forth his opinion that Washington would not serve unless permitted to choose his own officers.
 Adams had intended to appoint Republicans Burr and Frederick Muhlenberg to make the army appear bipartisan.
 Washington's list consisted entirely of Federalists.
 Adams relented and agreed to submit to the Senate the names of Hamilton, Pinckney, and Knox, in that order, although final decisions of rank would be reserved to Adams.
 Knox refused to serve under these conditions.
-Adams firmly intended to give to Hamilton the lowest possible rank, while Washington and many other Federalists insisted that the order in which the names had been submitted to the Senate must determine seniority.
+Adams intended to give to Hamilton the lowest possible rank, while Washington and many other Federalists insisted that the order in which the names had been submitted to the Senate must determine seniority.
 On September 21, Adams received a letter from McHenry relaying a statement from Washington threatening to resign if Hamilton were not made second-in-command.
-Adams knew of the backlash that he would receive from Federalists should he continue his course, and he capitulated, despite bitter resentment.
+Fearing Federalist backlash, Adams capitulated, despite bitter resentment.
 The illness of Abigail, whom Adams feared was near death, exacerbated his suffering.